bensteffen/eseval/README.md

 Run single lines of Javascript in a save environment.
-Use [esprima](https://github.com/jquery/esprima) to generate the abstract syntax tree (AST) from a given code string.
+Uses [esprima](https://github.com/jquery/esprima) to generate the abstract syntax tree (AST) from a given code string.

 ## API